vinyldns/vinyldns/ROADMAP.md

 ## Other
 There are several other features that we would like to support.
 We will be opening up these for RFC shortly.
 These include:

-1. Improved search and filter - allow users to search for records across zones
 1. DNS SEC - There is no first-class support for DNS SEC.
 That feature set is being defined.
 1. Record meta data - VinylDNS will allow the "tagging" of DNS records with arbitrary key-value pairs
 1. DNS Global Service Load Balancing (GSLB) - Support for common DNS GSLB use cases and integration with various GSLB vendors
 1. A new user interface
 1. Additional automation tools
+1. VinylDNS admin user experience - pull alot of things from Config into the Portal UI for simpler administration
+1. Split views / zone views